Alice Miller (psychologist): Work

+In the 1990s, Miller initially supported a version of primal therapy developed by Konrad Stettbacher.
+Miller initially learned of Stettbacher's method from a book by Mariella Mehr titled Steinzeit (Stone Age).
+Having been strongly impressed by the book, Miller contacted Mehr in order to get the name of the therapist.
+Later, Stettbacher was charged with incidents of sexual abuse.
+From that time forward, Miller refused to make therapist or method recommendations.
+In open letters to the public, Miller explained why she originally supported Stettbacher's methods, but in the end she distanced herself from him and his regressive therapies.

 The roots of violence

-According to Alice Miller, worldwide violence has its roots in the fact that children are beaten all over the world, especially during their first years of life, when their brains become structured.
-She said that the damage caused by this practice is devastating, but unfortunately hardly noticed by society.
+According to Alice Miller, worldwide violence has its roots in the fact that children are beaten or emotionally neglected all over the world, especially during their first years of life as infants, when the human brain becomes structured in response to its environment.
+She said that the damage caused by these practices is devastating, but unfortunately hardly noticed by society.
 She argued that as children are forbidden to defend themselves against the violence inflicted on them, they must suppress the natural reactions like rage and fear, and they discharge these strong emotions later as adults against their own children or whole peoples: "child abuse like beating and humiliating not only produces unhappy and confused children, not only destructive teenagers and abusive parents, but thus also a confused, irrationally functioning society".
 Miller stated that only through becoming aware of this dynamic can we break the chain of violence.

 Writings

 The following is a brief summary of Miller's books.